-In this article, you can learn about Source settings in Views and how those settings apply to which records will display.
+In this article, you can learn about source settings in views and how those settings apply to which records will display.

-All Views will note which records are being shown in the view editor.
+All views will note which records are being shown in the view editor.
 However, in views that display multiple records, you have the option to customize which records are displayed.

-In the “Source” tab within the view's settings, you have the option to add internal filters which customize which records are shown and how they are displayed.
+In the “Source” tab within the view's settings, you have the option to add internal filters that customize which records are shown and how they are displayed.
 By default, views will display every record stored from that table if no filters are applied.

 Source Settings